Devonte Green

-Early life and high school career
+Early life

 Green attended Long Island Lutheran Middle and High School at Brookville, New York.

 College career

 Green played for Indiana Hoosiers from 2016 to 2020.
 As a junior, he averaged 9.4 points and 3.4 rebounds per game, shooting 41 percent from behind the arc.
 Following the season, he declared for the 2019 NBA draft, before eventually withdrawing.
 On December 3, 2019, Green scored a career-high 30 points in an 80–64 win against Florida State.
 During his senior season, he averaged 10.8 points, 2.7 rebounds, and 2.1 assists per game.

 Professional career

+Charilaos Trikoupis Mesologiou (2020-2021)

+Green entered the 2020 NBA draft and went undrafted.

-Green started his professional career in Greece, where he signed with Charilaos Trikoupis of the Greek Basket League on August 15, 2020.
+Green started his professional career in Greece, where he signed with Charilaos Trikoupis of the Greek Basket League (GBL) on August 15, 2020.

-He entered the 2020 NBA Draft and went undrafted.

 On March 2, 2021, Green mutually parted ways with Trikoupis, due to a serious medical condition that he suffered during the season.
-In 9 GBL games, he averaged 15.3 points, 3.3 rebounds, 2.1 assists, and 0.6 steals with the Greek club.
+In nine GBL games, he averaged 15.3 points, 3.3 rebounds, 2.1 assists, and 0.6 steals with the Greek club.

+On August 9, 2021, Green was added to the Philadelphia 76ers organization for 2021 NBA Summer League.